 Status: Rare regular breeder west and north, rare casual elsewhere.
-Common regular spring, summer, and fall visitor west, uncommon elsewhere.
-Common regular winter visitor west, uncommon central, rare elsewhere.
+Common regular spring, summer, fall, and winter visitor west, uncommon elsewhere.

-Taxonomy: The taxonomy of Red Crossbill is notoriously complex.
-Studies by Groth (1993) and others (Benkman 1999) have established 10 call types, at least some of which may represent incipient species (Benkman et al 2009, Irwin 2010).
-Indeed, one call type, endemic to the Cassia Hills in southern Idaho, was recently raised to species status as Cassia Crossbill (L. sinesciuris; Chesser et al 2017).
+Taxonomy: The taxonomy of Red Crossbill is notoriously complex, although very recently an excellent summary of current knowledge was published by Benkman and Young (2020).
+Studies by Groth (1993) and others (Benkman 1999, Benkman and Young 2020) have established 11 call types, at least some of which may represent incipient species (Benkman et al 2009, Irwin 2010, Young and Spahr 2017).
+Indeed, one call type, endemic to the Cassia Hills in southern Idaho, was recently raised to species status as Cassia Crossbill (L. sinesciuris; Chesser et al 2017), leaving 10 call types.
+Benkman and Young (2020) noted that despite assortative mating by call type, there were several factors confounding the achievement of species status by most if not all of the 10 remaining call types.

-Departure of birds that wintered away from the breeding range is usually complete by late May; in the southeast, late reports include 25 May 1997 Cuming Co, five at Nebraska City, Otoe Co 31 May 1997, and two identified as Type 2 by calls at Indian Cave SP, Richardson Co 2 Jun 2013.
+Spring: Departure of birds that wintered away from the breeding range is usually complete by late May although there are summer reports in the southeast (see Summer).
 Johnsgard (1980) indicated that half the published spring reports are in the period 19 Mar-19 May, suggesting noticeable movement at that time.

 Summer: Neither Bruner et al (1904) nor Rapp et al (1958) listed the species as a breeder in Nebraska.
 Prior to the 1970s, breeding was apparently only sporadic, with one unconfirmed report, in 1961 near Chadron, Dawes Co (Wensien 1962).
 The first confirmed nesting record was of a nest with eggs found near Crawford, Dawes Co 24 Mar 1974 (Williams 1974); since then, Rosche (1982) considered breeding “regular” on the Pine Ridge.
 Red Crossbill is a common breeder in the Black Hills of South Dakota (Tallman et al 2002).

-Reports of possible breeding away from the northwest, all in pine woodlands in the Niobrara River Valley and western Loup drainage are of adults with juveniles at Steer Creek Campground, Cherry Co 14 Apr 2016, a group of seven, including a juvenile being fed by an adult, as well as four fly-overs, was at NNF Bessey, Thomas Co 18 Jun 2014 (Type 2, recording), a pair of adults with 4-5 juveniles was seen in the Keya Paha Co portion of the Niobrara Valley Preserve 18 Jun 1995, two adults and three juveniles were in Kearney, Buffalo Co 11-25 Jul 2012 (Silcock 2012), a female and four juveniles were in Dawson Co 1 Jul 2012 (Silcock 2012), and juveniles were at NNF Bessey in Aug (Bray 1994).
+Reports of possible breeding away from the northwest, all in pine woodlands in the Niobrara River Valley and western Loup drainage are of adults with juveniles at Steer Creek Campground, Cherry Co 14 Apr 2016, a group of seven, including a juvenile being fed by an adult, as well as four fly-overs, at NNF Bessey, Thomas Co 18 Jun 2014 (Type 2, recording), a pair of adults with 4-5 juveniles in the Keya Paha Co portion of the Niobrara Valley Preserve 18 Jun 1995, a female and four juveniles in Dawson Co 1 Jul 2012 (Silcock 2012), two adults and three juveniles in Kearney, Buffalo Co 11-25 Jul 2012 (Silcock 2012), adults feeding fledglings at a feeder in Valentine, Cherry Co 13 Jul 2020 and again adults feeding mobile young among 11 birds for two weeks there up until 2 Jul 2021, and juveniles at NNF Bessey in Aug (Bray 1994).
+Five Red Crossbills were at Smith Falls SP, Cherry Co 7 Jun 2021, and one near Crookston, Cherry Co 4 Jun 2021.

 There are few records of nests with eggs, including Rosche’s record (noted above) near Crawford, Dawes Co, and others that, oddly, are all outside the mapped Panhandle breeding range.
 A nest was being brooded by a female at Broken Bow, Custer Co 20 Mar 1920; this nesting was unsuccessful, as the female was found dead a few days later (Swenk 1921).
 A female on a nest, accompanied by a male, was in a box elder in Elmwood Park, Omaha, 28 Mar 1920; the nest was destroyed in a storm (Swenk 1921).
 A pair raised young in Lincoln, Lancaster Co Mar-Apr 1932; the male fed the young by regurgitation (Swenk 1932).
 These records suggest that eggs are laid in late March.

 Numbers of Red Crossbills during the breeding season vary markedly and nesting presumably occurs only in years of moderate to high pine seed availability (Rosche 1982, Mollhoff 2016).
-Faulkner (2010) stated that, in Wyoming, breeding occurs mostly in late winter and early spring and in late summer and early autumn.
-There is no evidence, however, for late summer breeding in Nebraska, although a female with a brood patch was banded at Wildcat Hills NC, Scotts Bluff Co 10 Sep 2009, an unexpected date for a breeding condition female in Nebraska.
-However, egg dates for the species in North America are from mid-Dec to early Sep (Adkisson 1999).
+Faulkner (2010) stated that, in Wyoming, breeding occurs mostly in late winter and early spring and in late summer and early autumn, a phenology noted also by Benkman and Young (2020).
+The latter authors noted that nesting in North America occurs Jul–Sep when seed crops are developing and maturing, and Jan–Apr where ample seed remains in the cones from the previous year’s seed crop.
+Egg dates for the species in North America are from mid-Dec to early Sep (Adkisson 1999).
+There is, however, scant evidence for regular late summer breeding in Nebraska, although a female with a brood patch was banded at Wildcat Hills NC, Scotts Bluff Co 10 Sep 2009, an unexpected date for a breeding condition female in Nebraska, and an adult was feeding a fledgling at Chadron SP, Dawes Co 31 Aug 2019.
+Benkman and Young (2020) suggest that late summer nesting is not as common as in spring since time is needed to complete molt in a timely manner and chances for survival are reduced for young fledged later in fall.

 Nesting was reported as “in progress” as early as late Feb 1989 in Dawes Co (Grzybowski 1989).